We are searching for

 • Wisconsin

 If you reside anywhere else in the United States, you don't need to worry about your car title until you complete the loan-paying process.
-If you do end up losing or having your title stolen after it's in your possession, you can follow the same procedures above to replace it.
+If you do end up losing or having your title stolen after it's in your possession, you can follow the same procedures above to replace your car title.

-What Should I Do If My Title Is Stolen?
+What To Do If My Car Title Is Stolen?

-What Should I Do If My Title Is Stolen?
+What To Do If My Car Title Is Stolen?

 Criminals can also use the title to register your vehicle to their name, so the local DOL or DMV will believe the car is theirs.
 While law enforcement agents may sort these out eventually, you could lose time and money waiting for your title or vehicle to be returned.